rave-altfred/product-snap/backend/scripts/MIGRATION_README.md

   -f scripts/migration_fix_subscription_enums.sql
 ```

-You'll be prompted for the password: `REDACTED_PASSWORD`
+You'll be prompted for the password (use the DB_PASSWORD from your .env.production file)

 ## After Migration